openturns/openturns/paper/paper.md

 The Persalys graphical user interface provides uncertainty quantification features using OpenTURNS (see www.persalys.fr) .
 Other Persalys-derived graphical tools are also based on OpenTURNS (see `@Bryla:2022`).

-A User's day meeting is organized each year since 2008.
+A User's day meeting has been organized each year since 2008.
 The goal of this meeting is to present the use of OpenTURNS in engineering or research uncertainty quantification studies.

 # Acknowledgements